 Global X Cannabis ETF

-Compared to the ETFMG Alternative Harvest ETF (MJ (opens in new tab)), which dates back to December 2015, the Global X Cannabis ETF (POTX (opens in new tab), $14.78) is a relative newcomer to cannabis funds.
-That's reflected in its small asset base of $53 million, approximately one-seventh the size of MJ.
+Compared to the ETFMG Alternative Harvest ETF (MJ), which dates back to December 2015, the Global X Cannabis ETF (POTX, $8.35) is a relative newcomer to cannabis funds.
+That's reflected in its small asset base of $36 million, approximately one-seventh the size of MJ.

-However, what it lacks in asset size, it makes up for with Canadian marijuana stocks.
+However, what it lacks in asset size, it makes up for with Canada's best marijuana stocks.

 The ETF tracks the performance of the Solactive Cannabis Index, a collection of companies that generate at least 50% of their revenue, operating income or assets from cannabis.
-Nearly 70% of the ETF's holdings are Canadian companies.
+Approximately 60% of the ETF's holdings are Canadian companies.

-By comparison, the MJ ETF tracks the performance of the Prime Alternative Harvest Index, which in addition to tracking cannabis stocks, also includes cigarette manufacturers such as Altria and a 25.2% weighting in the ETFMG U.S. Alternative Harvest ETF (MJUS (opens in new tab)).
-As a result of the ETF weighting, the Canadian content in MJ is slightly less than 55%.
+By comparison, the MJ ETF follows the performance of the Prime Alternative Harvest Index, which in addition to tracking cannabis stocks, also includes a 51.5% weighting in the ETFMG U.S. Alternative Harvest ETF (MJUS).
+As a result of the ETF weighting, the Canadian content in MJ is slightly less than 42%.

-When you consider the performance of POTX compared to MJ – the former is down more than 73% over the past year, while the latter is off by about 66% – you see that Canadian cannabis companies continue to be hammered more than their U.S. counterparts.
+When you consider the performance of POTX compared to MJ – the former is down almost 70% over the past year, while the latter is off by about 63% – you see that Canadian cannabis companies continue to be hammered more than their U.S. counterparts.

-A big headwind facing Canadian cannabis companies like Tilray and Canopy Growth is that they can't move on U.S. expansion until the federal government legalizes cannabis.
-Over the summer, there was hope that legislation proposed by Democratic Senate Majority Leader Chuck Schumer would be passed into law.
-That now appears dead in the water until after the November midterm elections.
-Perhaps longer.
+A big headwind facing Canadian cannabis companies like Tilray and Canopy Growth is that they haven't been able to move on U.S. expansion until the federal government legalizes cannabis.

 Of the two cannabis ETFs featured in this article, POTX is the contrarian play.